Identification and estimation of mediational effects of longitudinal modified treatment policies: Identification (Theorem )

 Let $\mu_{2\tau+1} = Y$ and for $t = 2\tau, \dots, 1$ recursively define

 where $H_t$ denotes all variables prior to $E_t$.
-Then by integration, $\E[Y(\E^{\d'})] = \E[\mu_1(E_1', C_1)]$.
+Then by integration, $\E[Y(E^{\d'})] = \E[\mu_1(E_1', C_1)]$.

-Noting that the desired intervention on $\bar m$ is not stochastic (and thus the mediation component of the intervention $\d'$ can be passed into the $\Q$-functions as the future histories $\ubar m_t$); thus one can see that substituting variables is sufficient to recognize, when $\d'$ is the intervention setting $E$ to the values of $\bar A^{\d'}$ and $\bar m$, the relation $\E[\mu_1(E_1', C_1)] = \Q_{L,0}'(\bar m)$, as in the Theorem.
+Since the desired intervention on $\bar m$ is not stochastic (and thus the mediation component of the intervention $\d'$ can be passed into the $\Q$-functions as the future histories $\ubar m_t$), it follows that substituting variables is sufficient to recognize, when $\d'$ is the intervention setting $E$ to the values of $\bar A^{\d'}$ and $\bar m$, the relation $\E[\mu_1(E_1', C_1)] = \Q_{L,0}'(\bar m)$, as in the Theorem.

 For $\lambda(\bar m) = \P(\bar M(\bar A^{\d^\star}) = \bar m)$, we again relabel the data, this time grouping $L, Z, M$ as $S_t = (L_t, Z_{t-1}, \bar M_{t-1})$ (and again suitably altering the meaning of $H_t$ to denote all variables before $A_t$, or $H_{A,t}$ in the original labeling).
-Then $\bar M(\bar A^{\d\star})$ is simply a projection of the outcome $S_{\tau+1}$ under the longitudinal modified treatment policy $\bar A^{\d\star}$.
-Denoting this projection as $S_t^m = \bar M_{t-1}$, we can write $\P(\bar M(\bar A^{\d\star}) = \bar m) = \E[\1(S_{\tau+1}^m = \bar m)]$ and we can again apply a similar identification strategy.
+Then $\bar M(\bar A^{\d^\star})$ is simply a projection of the outcome $S_{\tau+1}$ under the longitudinal modified treatment policy $\bar A^{\d^\star}$.
+Denoting this projection as $S_t^m = \bar M_{t-1}$, we can write $\P(\bar M(\bar A^{\d^\star}) = \bar m) = \E[\1(S_{\tau+1}^m = \bar m)]$, and we can again apply a similar identification strategy.

 As a shorthand, let $\1_{\tau+1}^{\bar m} =\1(S_{\tau+1}^m = \bar m)$.
-Let $\rho_{\tau+1} = \1_{\tau+1}^{\bar m}$ and for $t = \tau, \dots, 1$ recursively define
+Let $\rho_{\tau+1} = \1_{\tau+1}^{\bar m}$, and for $t = \tau, \dots, 1$ recursively define

 Then by integration we have $\lambda(\bar m) = \E[\rho_1(A_1^{\star}, S_1)]$.
 We will show that this expression is equivalent to $\Q_{M,0}^\star(\bar m)$ as in the Theorem.

 First, by definition we have